-It’s halloween and you’re looking for something scary to watch.
+It’s Halloween, and you’re looking for some horror movies to watch.
 In a genre overpopulated with stereotypes, there are very few horror movies that deliver genuine chills.
 It’s a rare gem to find a film that keeps you terrified late into the night.
-Whether it be serial killers, home invasion, a creepy neighbourhood friend, demon possession or a creepy clown, there is a strange pleasure in watching a movie that truly rattles your bones and delivers on gore and blood splatter.
+Whether it be serial killers, a home invasion, a creepy neighbourhood friend, demon possession or a creepy clown, there is a strange pleasure in watching a movie that truly rattles your bones and delivers on gore and blood splatter.

 REC, a found footage Spanish zombie film remade in 2008 as Quarantine, ranked 11th in Bloody Disgusting’s ‘Top 20 Horror Movies of the Decade’.
-With a tiny budget of only $2 million it raked in an impressive $32 million at the box office.
+With a tiny budget of only $2 million, it raked in an impressive $32 million at the box office.
 The plot revolves around a television reporter and her cameraman, who cover the night shift at a local fire station for a television documentary called ‘While You’re Asleep’.
 REC received high praise from film critics, who called it “a runaway rollercoaster of a fright flick.”

 If you’re looking for a truly scary zombie horror movie to watch on Halloween, REC is probably your best option.

-28 Days Later (2002)
+2. 28 Days Later (2002)

-Danny Boyle’s 2002 breakout flick, which stars Cillian Murphy, depicts the breakdown of society after a mysterious incurable virus spreads across the UK.
+Danny Boyle’s 2002 breakout flick, which stars Cillian Murphy, depicts the breakdown of society after a mysterious, incurable virus spreads across the UK.
 The remaining survivors fight to find sanctuary from zombies.

 While some might laugh off the idea that Candyman has made it onto the list, I dare anyone to watch the film and say the name “Candyman” five times into a mirror without hesitation.
 Directed by Bernard Rose, based on a short story by Clive Barker, the plot follows a graduate student who is completing a thesis on urban legends.
 She soon encounters the legend of Candyman, a man murdered and his hand replaced with a hook.